-These groups of healthcare providers form networks, hoping to provide better care at a lower price.
+An accountable care organization is a group of healthcare providers who form a network, hoping to provide better care at a lower price.

 Accountable care organizations, or ACOs, are networks of primary care doctors, specialists, hospitals, and other healthcare providers who have joined together to care for a group of patients.